Fast and Furious French: 6 Resources for Learning French Quickly in the Car

 If your car doesn’t have a CD player, don’t fear!
 One Day French is also available to download on MP3 players and portable devices meaning that, even when you aren’t driving, you can continue to listen to the CD’s narrative.
 The CD is aimed to be completed over the course of one day but can be easily dipped in and out of as you travel in the car.

 If you’ve already begun learning French and are looking for something a little more comprehensive, Easy French Reader is a great option.
 A CD and book-based learning course, the lessons are based specifically on reading and listening in French and contain a number of progressively advancing texts.
 The CD is particularly useful for practicing listening and pronunciation, filled with extracts from written passages in comprehensible chunks.
-The course can be purchased from Amazon and costs from $30.

 Detailed look at the French language